thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 Note that:

-- each end of a temporal sequence is always flaged as *explicitly requested by the user*, independently of the :param:`NumberOfTimeStepsBetweenPostProcessings` parameter,
+- each end of a temporal sequence is always flagged as *explicitly requested by the user*, independently of the :param:`NumberOfTimeStepsBetweenPostProcessings` parameter,